abilandz/PH8124/Lecture_2/Lecture_2.md

 So what is the difference between the two syntaxes above?
 The latter is less error-prone (as it clearly delineates with curly braces the variable name from the rest of the code!) and more powerful, as it enables a lot of built-in functionalities for the string manipulations programmatically within **Bash**.

-As a concrete example, this will produce the desired result only in the latter case:
+As an example, this will produce the desired result only in the latter case:

 ```bash
 Var=44